 - It is moderately durable and heat/cold resistant.

 External Paving –Merit of Manufactured Materials

-By firing clays at high temperature, we can produce tiles as an artificial paving material.
+By firing clays at high temperatures, we can produce tiles as an artificial paving material.
 A range of tiles types prevailing in the market, but we will discuss, in the current post, only two highly used types of tiles in the USA.

 Ceramic Tiles in Internal Flooring

 The strength of ceramic tiles is low and porous.
-Therefore, it glazed further to make water resistance and shiny.
+Therefore, it glazed further to make water-resistance and shiny.
 It gives ceramic tiles durability and weather resistance.

 During the manufacturing process, we can add any color or combinations of colors to create desired motifs, patterns, and simulated materials.
-Therefore, you can get ceramic tiles in a square, rectangle, and triangle cuts.
+Therefore, you can get ceramic tiles in square, rectangle, and triangle cuts.

 Porcelain Tiles in Internal Flooring